Government Criminal Enforcement

 With these increased enforcement efforts, companies and their employees need experienced, motivated, and pragmatic criminal antitrust counsel—counsel who can steer them clear of potential criminal sanctions and, just as importantly, help them avoid the burdens and potential consequences of a criminal antitrust investigation.

-Our antitrust team has successfully represented numerous companies and individuals in cartel investigations and grand jury proceedings across a range of industries.
-Team members have served as U.S. attorneys and participated on the Antitrust Modernization Commission, which was responsible for overseeing and recommending changes to the criminal antitrust laws and procedures.
-We have represented companies in two of the most prominent recent criminal antitrust cases, against companies in the DRAM industry and firms participating in the E-Rate program.
+Our antitrust team has successfully counseled clients on criminal antitrust issues and represented numerous companies and individuals in investigations and grand jury proceedings across a range of industries.
+In particular, our team has extensive experience dealing with international investigations and has routinely represented foreign companies and executives before the DOJ as well as other competition bodies.
+Our team members have served as U.S. Attorneys and Department of Justice Antitrust Division prosecutors and senior managers, and have participated on the Antitrust Modernization Commission, which was responsible for overseeing and recommending changes to the criminal antitrust laws and procedures.

 - Represented a SRAM supplier in connection with litigation derived from the DOJ's investigation into SRAM price-fixing allegations

 - Represented a client in connection with the DOJ's E-Rate investigation relating to bid rigging in the provision of computer supplies to government-funded education programs

 - Represented an angel investor in a DOJ investigation into a potential bid-rigging scheme in the venture capital market

 - Represented a private equity firm in a bid-rigging investigation by the DOJ

 - Assisted an energy company and one of its employees in a bid-rigging investigation

 Authorities have recently targeted the technology, biotechnology, automotive, transportation, and financial services industries, among others, but no industrial sector is immune from an investigation of suspected cartel violations.
 Our attorneys have vast experience in a variety of sectors, as the list of examples above demonstrates.